-Except for law, medicine, nursing, and dentistry a wide variety of fields of study are considered for Fulbright grants for Jamaicans.
-Applicants in the humanities, natural sciences, mathematics/engineering or social sciences are eligible to apply for a Fulbright grant to pursue either a master’s or doctoral degree, inclusive of disciplines in: the Humanities, Performing Arts, Visual Arts, Social Sciences excluding MBA programs , Anthropology, Archaeology, Area studies, Cultural and Ethnic studies, Economics, Gender and Sexuality studies, Geography, Political Science, Psychology, Sociology, Natural sciences, Space sciences, Earth sciences, Life sciences, Chemistry, Physics, Computer Sciences, Mathematics, Agriculture, Architecture and Design, Education, Engineering, Environmental studies and Forestry, Health sciences, Journalism, media studies and communication, Library and museum studies, Military sciences, Public Administration and Social work.
+The fields of law, medicine, nursing, and dentistry are excluded from this program.
 Professional degrees and those leading to a professional credential are excluded.
+Nonetheless, a wide variety of fields of study are considered for Fulbright grants for Jamaicans.
+Applicants in the humanities, natural sciences, mathematics/engineering or social sciences are eligible to apply for a Fulbright grant to pursue either a master’s or doctoral degree.
+This is inclusive of disciplines in: the Humanities, Performing Arts, Visual Arts, Social Sciences excluding MBA programs , Anthropology, Archaeology, Area studies, Cultural and Ethnic studies, Economics, Gender and Sexuality studies, Geography, Political Science, Psychology, Sociology, Natural sciences, Space sciences, Earth sciences, Life sciences, Chemistry, Physics, Computer Sciences, Mathematics, Agriculture, Architecture and Design, Education, Engineering, Environmental studies and Forestry, Health sciences, Journalism, media studies and communication, Library and museum studies, Military sciences, Public Administration and Social work.

 - First-class or upper-second class honors Bachelor’s degree

 - Must be a Jamaican citizen currently residing in Jamaica

 - Must have a commitment to lecturing/teaching and at a Jamaican university